|

 A Specialist Consultancy Service for the Animal Health Industry

-David Burch receiving his Fellowship Diploma from RCVS President Jeremy Davies
+David Burch receiving his RCVS Fellowship Diploma from President Jeremy Davies

 After 5 years in practice and 20 years in the pharmaceutical industry, David Burch, a veterinarian and Director of Octagon Services set up the company in 1999 to offer a specialist consultancy service to the animal health industry.
 With broad experience in technical services, development and marketing, in particular in the pig and poultry antimicrobial field and in swine vaccines, he has been able to assist a number of International Companies to develop, register and market their products.

-In March 2012, David Burch was awarded the Diploma of Fellowship by Thesis by the UK’s Royal College of Veterinary Surgeons, thus gaining the title "FRCVS".
+In 2012, David Burch was awarded the Diploma of Fellowship by Thesis by the UK’s Royal College of Veterinary Surgeons, thus gaining the title "FRCVS".
 His thesis was "Examination of the pharmacokinetic/pharmacodynamic (PK/PD) relationships of orally administered antimicrobials and their correlation with the therapy of various bacterial and mycoplasmal infections in pigs".

 Areas of Experience